srijs/rusha/README.md

 - `Rusha#getState()`: Returns an object representing the internal computation state.
 You can pass this state to setState().
 This feature is useful to resume an incremental sha.
 - `Rusha#end()`: Finishes the computation of the sha, returning a hex digest.
 - `Rusha#rawEnd()`: Behaves just like #end(), except that it returns the digest as an Int32Array of size 5.

-## Using the Rusha Worker

-You can send your instance of the web worker messages in the format `{id: jobid, data: dataobject}`.
-The worker then sends back a message in the format `{id: jobid, hash: hash}`, were jobid is the id of the job previously received and hash is the hash of the data-object you passed, be it a `Blob`, `Array`, `Buffer`, `ArrayBuffer` or `String`.

 ## Development